cometscome/HPhiJulia.jl/README.md

 Quantum Lattice Model Simulator Package https://github.com/issp-center-dev/HPhi

-HPhi is installed in ".julia/packages/HPhiJulia".
+HPhi is installed in "~/.julia/packages/HPhiJulia".
+At the first time, the HPhi 3.1.2 is downloaded and installed.

 # Install